rexthecoder/Bamboo/README.md

 ```

 ##  BambooImage
-BambooImage image allow you to specify mutilple Image path which shows based on the current breakpoint.
+BambooImage image allows you to specify multiple Image path which shows based on the current breakpoint.

 ```dart
     BambooImage(